diojin/mockingjay/docs/distributed.md

 Collection(such as http://api.example.com/resources/)|List the URIs and perhaps other details of the collection's members.  |Replace the entire collection with another collection.  |Create a new entry in the collection.
 The new entry's URI is assigned automatically and is usually returned by the operation.|Delete the entire collection.
 Element(such as http://api.example.com/resources/item17) |Retrieve a representation of the addressed member of the collection, expressed in an appropriate Internet media type.   |Replace the addressed member of the collection, or if it does not exist,create it.  |Not generally used.
 Treat the addressed member as a collection in its own right and create a new entry in it.|Delete the addressed member of the collection.

-The PUT and DELETE methods are referred to as __idempotent__, meaning that the operation will produce the same result no matter how many times it is repeated.
+`The PUT and DELETE methods are referred to as` __idempotent__, meaning that the operation will produce the same result no matter how many times it is repeated.
 The `GET method` is a safe method (or nullipotent), meaning that calling it produces `no side-effects`.
 In other words, retrieving or accessing a record does not change it.
 The distinction between PUT/DELETE and GET are roughly analogous to the notion of Command-Query Separation (CQS).
 For example: A query operation (like GET) promises no side-effects (e.g. changes) in data being queried.
 Commands (like PUT/DELETE) answer no questions about the data, but compute changes applied to the data (e.g. UPDATE or INSERT to use database terms).

-Unlike SOAP-based web services, there is no "official" standard for RESTful web APIs.
+`Unlike SOAP-based web services, there is no "official" standard for RESTful web APIs`.
 This is because REST is an architectural style, while SOAP is a protocol.
 Even though REST is not a standard per se, most RESTful implementations make use of standards such as HTTP, URI, JSON, and XML.

 ##### Some common mistakes about RESTful
 1. 最常见的一种设计错误，就是URI包含动词